 You can only register your company for VAT once your business bank account is open.
 The process takes about 10 working days.
 You can, however, raise invoices before you have a VAT number and then raise a backdated VAT invoice once you receive your VAT certificate.
 A backdated VAT invoice would need to be raised for the VAT on all invoices raised since the effective date of VAT registration.
 This is a standard process that we will talk you through if you are on one of our monthly fee products.

 How will I know how much money I can take out of my business bank account?

 On BeanBalance you will find a module called ‘Paying Yourself’, which you can use to calculate the amount of net salary, net dividends and reimbursable expenses you can pay yourself after deducting all taxes and fees.
 The paying yourself module will create an online remittance advice showing the detailed calculations.

-You can upload your business bank transactions onto BeanBalance once a month, and then we will help you allocate the business transactions and reconcile the bank account.
+You can upload your business bank transactions to BeanBalance once a month.We will then help you allocate the business transactions and reconcile the bank account.
 Once the business transactions have been allocated you can get real time information about how much Corporation Tax, PAYE and retained earnings you have in your business bank account.
-If you are on one of our monthly fee products then we will assist you with the more complicated allocations like salary and dividend allocations on BeanBalance and also make sure you comply with all the statutory filing obligations.
+If you’re on one of our monthly fee products then we will assist you with the more complicated allocations like salary and dividend allocations on BeanBalance and also make sure you comply with all the statutory filing obligations.

 What can I deduct as business expenses?

-In short, any expenses that you incur wholly, exclusively and necessarily for the purpose of your business are tax deductible.
+Any expenses that you incur wholly, exclusively and necessarily for the purpose of your business are tax deductible.
 Examples of such expenses are accounting fees relating to work done for your company and travel and subsistence to a temporary place of work.
-Please have a look at this link for help with expenses and what you can and cannot claim. – click on the relevant expense for more information.
+Follow this link for help with expenses.

 What about tax planning?
 How can I make sure I pay myself as tax efficiently as possible?